-- During the course of a gynecological exam, the physician will insert a thin, flexible catheter through the patient’s cervix into her uterus to deposit a sperm sample.
+- During the course of a gynecological exam, the physician will insert a thin, flexible catheter through the patient’s cervix into the uterus to deposit a sperm sample.
 This insertion is painless and the patient can resume her daily activities within minutes.

 - The sperm inserted into the patient’s uterus has been washed in the laboratory to rid it of seminal fluid and to concentrate it.

-Indications for IUI Using a Spouse’s Sperm
+Indications for IUI Using a Partner’s Sperm

 - Mild male factor infertility (slight variation in sperm count, motility or shape)

 - Unexplained infertility

 - Cervical factor infertility

 - Repeated unsuccessful cycles of ovarian stimulation and timed intercourse

 Indications for IUI Using a Donor’s Sperm

 - Single patients